-In the year 2020 there could be observed a continuous use of standards implemented for the purpose of efficient management of operational risk, which are in line with the best practice of national and international financial institutions.
-The solutions adopted also proved successful in the situation related to the COVID-19 pandemic.
+In the year 2016 there could be observed a continuous use of standards implemented for the purpose of efficient management of operational risk, which are in line with the best practice of national and international financial institutions.
 The adopted risk management structure describes the various management levels and scopes of their duties and responsibilities.

-Every decision regarding optimizing operational risk is preceded by cost-benefit analysis.
+Every decision regarding optimising operational risk is preceded by cost-benefit analysis.